-Philippine Interpretation IFRIC 15, Agreements for the Construction of Real Estate.
-This interpretation covers accounting for revenue and associated expenses by entities that undertake the construction of real estate directly or The interpretation requires that revenue on through subcontractors. construction of real estate be recognized only upon completion, except when such contract qualifies as construction contract to be accounted for under PAS 11, Construction Contracts, or involves rendering of services in which case revenue is recognized based on stage of completion.
+• Philippine Interpretation IFRIC 15, Agreements for the Construction of Real Estate This interpretation covers accounting for revenue and associated expenses by entities that undertake the construction of real estate directly or through subcontractors.
+The interpretation requires that revenue on construction of real estate be recognized only upon completion, except when such contract qualified as construction contract to be accounted for under PAS 11 or involves rendering of services in which case revenue is recognized based on state of completion.
 Contracts involving provision of services with the construction materials and where the risks and reward of ownership are transferred to the buyer on a continuous basis will also be accounted for based on stage of completion.
-The Securities and Exchange Commission (SEC) and the Financial Reporting Standards Council (FRSC) has deferred the effectivity of this interpretation until the final Revenue standard is issued by International Accounting and Standards Board and an evaluation of the requirements of the final revenue standard against the practices of the Philippine real estate industry is completed.
+The SEC and the Financial Reporting Standards Council (FRSC) have deferred the effectivity of this interpretation until the final Revenue standard is issued by the International Accounting Standards Board (IASB) and an evaluation of the requirements of the final Revenue standard against the practices of the Philippine real estate industry is completed.